aseprite/docs/wintab.md

 Windows 8, Microsoft introduced a new official API: the Pointer API/Windows Ink.

+Since **Aseprite v1.2.34** (and **v1.3-beta12**), as we've received a lot of crash reports related to buggy third-party `WinTab32.dll`s, we've switched to the Windows Pointer API by default.
+(The Wintab option is still available from the [Tablet options](tablet.md).)

-Sometimes, when we load this DLL the program just hangs or doesn't work properly.
-You might solve this reinstalling drivers or restarting Windows.
-If the problem persists one first attempt would be to use the Pointer API from [Tablet options](tablet.md), or disabling Wintab usage from *Edit > Preferences > Tablet* (or *Edit > Preferences > Experimental* in old versions):
+In previous versions of Aseprite, we tried to load this Wintab library initially, but it could cause the program to crash randomly.
+Sometimes you can solve this reinstalling drivers, restarting Windows, using the Pointer API from [Tablet options](tablet.md), or just disabling Wintab usage from *Edit > Preferences > Tablet* (or from *Edit > Preferences > Experimental* in older versions):

 ![Don't load the WinTab driver](wintab/disable-wintab.png)